juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/05 Creating Custom Data Stores.md

 ### batch

-There’s a handy method of registry called \`batch\` that can avoid unnecessary re-renders in React components for dispatch actions.[This method is widely used in the “gutenberg” repo](https://github.com/search?q=repo%3AWordPress%2Fgutenberg+registry.batch&type=code)
+There's a handy method of registry called [`batch`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#batch) that can avoid unnecessary re-renders in React components for dispatch actions.
+[This method is widely used in the "gutenberg" repo](https://github.com/search?q=repo%3AWordPress%2Fgutenberg+registry.batch&type=code).

 In WordPress data-based applications, dispatch calls trigger component updates in two steps: